nathanroberts/nathanroberts.github.io/exercise.md

 On her way home from work, she gets a notification on her Pixel from ServeBetter, an app she's been using the last few months.
 The notification tells her she has a new review from Shane G. She taps the notification to open the app and read the review details.
 It shows a 4.5 rating and mentions her delicious wine recommendation.
 She favorites the review to remember it later.

 Maren thinks about the conversation she had last week with a hiring manager at a new resort restaurant.
-One of the things he was looking for was someone knowledgeable of wine.
-Maren decides to view and edit her ServeBetter profile to highlight her affinity for wine.
-Then she taps to her favorites to view Shane's review again.
-She shares it with the new resort restaurant hiring manager via email.
+She opens her profile and shares it with the new resort restaurant hiring manager via email.

 Based on this story, we can identify the following tasks a server can perform using the ServeBetter app: